jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-portsmouth.md

 c.
 Data deposition information must be made discoverable in Pure if the data are deposited externally.

-# Definitions
+### Definitions

 For the purpose of this Policy, these terms are defined as follows:

 A ‘Data Management Plan’ (DMP) typically states what research data are likely to be created as a result of certain research activities and outlines the plans for data collection, storage, processing, preservation, sharing/dissemination, and eventual (possible) destruction of such research data.
 A DMP might take the form of a stand-alone document or be part of a research funding application or research design protocol (for ethical review).
 It should be considered a living document, subject to necessary changes, for the duration of a project.
 For simple projects a DMP will likely be brief.
 For more complex projects it may act as an overview or index document for all the necessary DM processes.

-‘Open Access’ (OA) means that research data are made available such that they can be accessed and used by the general public and other organisations, without cost to the user.
+Open Access’ (OA) means that research data are made available such that they can be accessed and used by the general public and other organisations, without cost to the user.

 The ‘UoP Data Steward’ is the most senior University of Portsmouth Researcher (staff member) associated with the research data (but not necessarily responsible for the OA requirements).
 The Data Steward should be identified in the DMP.
 This is typically the Principal Investigator (PI) or, for a larger body of research work, it may be the Research Lead (e.g. Professor of the research team), or in the case of postgraduate research student (PGRS) projects it is typically their (First) Supervisor.
 In terms of the consequent data management responsibilities: